dhirajt/wishme-thankyou/README.md

 wishme-thankyou
 ===============

-A script to automate thanking friends who wish you on your birthday.
+A script to automate the process of thanking friends who wish you on your birthday.